 Final considerations to keep in mind before leasing

-Leasing a vehicle is a great option for drivers who are interested in testing out the newest options while avoiding a high price tag.
-Drivers who don’t drive much may find leasing to be a much more cost-effective option than purchasing a new car.
+- Leasing can be cost-effective.
+Drivers who don’t drive much, and thus won’t exceed a lease’s mileage limits, may find leasing to be a much more cost-effective option than purchasing a new car.

 Before heading to a dealer to ask leasing questions, reflect on your driving habits to see if leasing is right for you.
 Using a leasing versus buying calculator is a great starting point to see potential savings.

-Leasing a vehicle is a big commitment that will stay with you for miles, but it can pay off if you know what you’re getting into.
-Preparation is key, and asking the right questions will help you get the best deal and enter the leasing office with confidence.
+Leasing a vehicle is a big commitment, but it can pay off if you know what you’re getting into.
+Preparation is key, as is asking the right questions and reading the fine print of a lease agreement, in order to make sure you’re getting the best deal possible.